Stable Isotope Analysis in a Humanitarian Context

 Duration: 1.5 hour(s)

-This webinar will introduce stable isotope analysis and its validity as analytical tool in establishing the geographic origin and life history of unidentified individuals from forensic and humanitarian contexts.
+This webinar introduced stable isotope analysis and its validity as analytical tool in establishing the geographic origin and life history of unidentified individuals from forensic and humanitarian contexts.
 In such cases where comparison with missing persons reports and DNA is not feasible – or even possible because geographic origins are unknown – the use of stable isotope analysis is a viable option for determining provenance and has been used successfully in a number of forensic cases to determine regional origins.

 Detailed Learning Objectives: